jovanialferez/dockerfiles/ontap/README.md

-#Docker setup for onTap
+#Docker build for the onTapCars project
 ---

+**This build is based on bywave/base build.**

-1. Update your machine’s /etc/hosts pointing www.dev.ontapcars.com.au and api.dev.ontapcars.com.au to you docker VM ip (e.g. 192.168.59.103 if using boot2docker in OS X)
+1. Update your machine’s /etc/hosts pointing www.dev.ontapcars.com.au to your docker VM ip.

 2. Build the docker image:

 	```